LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-Deploy.md

 <dt><code>--force-publish</code></dt>
 <dd>

-(optional) Publish modules and their assets even when no changes were detected
+(optional) Publish modules and their artifacts even when no changes were detected
 </dd>

 <dt><code>--no-assembly-validation</code></dt>